-Needless to say, this theme will have a great impact on who the speakers will be and more importantly, what these speakers will talk about.
+Needless to say, this theme will have a great impact on who the speakers will be and shat these speakers will talk about.
 As a rule, it’s always best to seek an emotional response and choose a message that will unify those in attendance.

 3. Delegating Tasks and Roles

 Delegating responsibilities is one of the most important aspects of planning a sales or digital marketing conference.
-Without delegation, there is simply too much to do and what’s more, there is little chance of getting everything done right.
+Without delegation, there is simply too much to do.
+What’s more, this creates a situation where there is little chance of getting everything done right.